RishikeshMagar/ManufacturingNet/docs/source/deep_learning_methods/MLP.rst

 DNN - Deep fully connected Neural Network
 *******

 Deep Neural Network is also known as Fully Connected Neural Net or Multi Layer Perceptron (MLP).
-A DNN is a deep learning architecture which is mostly widely used for regression as well as classification problems.
+DNN is a deep learning architecture which is widely used for regression as well as classification problems.
 DNN is capable of learning any mapping function and have been proven to be a universal approximation algorithm.

-The CNN can be used through **DNNModel** class.
+The DNN can be used through **DNNModel** class.

 DNNModel*(attributes=None, labels=None, shuffle=True)*